adrianboston/srcset/README.md

 ## BACKGROUND

 Images are important UI/UX aspects but usually the largest payload of a web site or page.
 As it turns out, speed is User Experience too.
 Google suggests that a web page load in under 3 seconds or users will abandon the site.
 Amazon correctly measures this in amount of dollars lost per second.
 With Mobile the situation is aggravated: the connection is slower and expensive; users are even more likely to abandon the site.
+As an extreme benchmark, Google.com comes in under 1.5 secs using [Web Page Test](https://www.webpagetest.org/) and costs **$** to view on Mobile.
+Anything above 10 secs is bad news.
+Boston Globe's Big Picture takes from 16 to 20 seconds. and the cost is **$$$$$** for any Mobile user.
+And the content is not cached so each view costs the same. ( Tested fom a Virigina EC2 machine).

 In comes the HTML5 `srcset` attribute to help, whether Mobile or desktop Web.
 The html `<img>` tag takes an optional set of images that should be scaled versions of the original.
 The Mobile or Web browser selects an image given its current width and resolution capabilities. 'srcset' recommends images that don't waste expensive Mobile bandwidth yet provide a image suitable for the device's resolution.
 In desktops the browser will select an image based on its browser current width (opposed to the device's full width since they are always full screen).

 In summary, the `srcset` attribute permits the use of an image that is not too big yet not too small.
 The `srcset` attribute is ignored and `src` is used in legacy browsers.

+Disk is cheap while network bandwith is measured by units of time.

 ## AUDIENCE